Academic Advising/Academic Support Services

 - The office evaluates all transfer credit to determine how it applies to Florida State University's General Education requirements and prepares general education evaluations for each undergraduate transfer student who enters without an Associate of Arts (AA) degree from a Florida public post-secondary institution.
 See the "Undergraduate Degree Requirements" chapter of this General Bulletin for details.
 Decisions about transfer credit applying toward a major requirement are made in the office of the dean responsible for that major; and

-- The office monitors student progress in General Education through the Academic Report.
-The Academic Report will be reviewed with the student at the time of formal declaration of a major for transfer to an upper-division program.
+- The office monitors student progress in General Education through the Academic Requirements Report.
+The Academic Requirements Report will be reviewed with the student at the time of formal declaration of a major for transfer to an upper-division program.

 Florida State University grants an AA degree to qualified students upon request.
 The Office of Undergraduate Studies determines the eligibility of students for the degree.
 See the "Undergraduate Degree Requirements" chapter of this General Bulletin for more information.